 Consider the Mideast dictators recently overthrown or currently under duress: Moammar Gaddhafi of Libya, Saddam Hussein of Iraq, Gamal Abdul Nasser (progenitor of Egypt’s regime), Hafez al-Asad in Syria—they all seized power in the service of similar ideals: national independence from colonial and imperial powers and their domestic tools and proxies, restoring justice and equality, defending and empowering the “common man,” etc. And while their legacies are certainly complex, it should not be too controversial to say their regimes have been generally unsuccessful in these aspirations despite decades of rule, and in the case of Egypt, despite being on the “right side” of the geopolitical order (and therefore free of sanctions and most Western clandestine operations to undermine their regime).
 And these are just examples from the contemporary Middle East—if one expands our inquiry to the broader globe and across a wider span of time, the picture grows ever-more disturbing.

 When I see people from outside a given country are substantially more fervent of a given movement than the people in that country seem to be, driven by reductive and misleading narratives from international media corporations (who have their own interests and agendas informing their editorial policies and priorities), my first instinct is to think, “if these people get their way, it’ll likely be bad for everybody other than the outside powers backing the measure.”
 It turns out this heuristic is extremely reliable.
-Use it when thinking about the tumult in Ukraine (and the next pop-outrage fad, Venezuela).
+Use it when thinking about the tumult in Ukraine.

-In the case of Ukraine, these very actors have staged a revolution before (the so-called “Orange Revolution”), widely-considered to have been disastrous.
+The very actors leading the “Euromaidan” movement have staged a revolution before (the so-called “Orange Revolution”), widely-considered to have been disastrous.
 In fact, it was the opposition’s proven inability to address the challenges facing Ukraine that allowed Yanukovich to ascend to the presidency in the first place.
 And it is likely that the interim government’s impending capitulations to the IMF (incidentally, these demands were one of the major reasons the former president backed out of the EU deal) will result in the second uprising ending much like the first—if and when free and fair elections are eventually held.
 This is not “the people’s will.”

 Being anti-revolution isn’t sexy—but then again, neither is watching the intentions, efforts and sacrifices of activists be manipulated in such a way as to give rise to even greater injustice, oppression, and misery, as is often (perhaps typically) the ultimate fate of revolutions.
 Although they certainly demand more time and focus, progressive reforms will be a better path forward in most contexts—especially absent an authentic popular mandate.